Tejas-Sinroja/Academic-Ai-Assistant/README.md

 - **Planner**: Schedule optimization and task management
 - **Advisor**: Personalized learning advice based on your profile and academic data
 - **PDF Chat**: Advanced RAG-based chat with PDFs, notes, and multi-source knowledge bases
+- **Quiz & Analyze**: Generate quizzes from your study materials and get AI-powered performance feedback
 - **Profile Management**: Create and manage student profiles with learning styles, academic goals, and performance metrics.
 - **AI-Enhanced Learning Assistant**: Chat with an AI assistant trained on educational resources and personalized to your profile.
 - **Notewriter Agent**: Transform content from various sources (text, web pages, PDFs, YouTube videos) into structured study notes tailored to your learning style.